RESOURCES

 by Shelley Fletcher-Bryant, Director of Sales & Client Management

-Today’s travel managers have a tough job on their hands; trying to manage forecasting for 2021, building a right-sized air and hotel program and keeping travelers informed about the latest developments and COVID-19-related program changes with an engagement communications strategy.
+Today’s travel managers have a tough job on their hands; trying to manage forecasting for the future, building a right-sized air and hotel program and keeping travelers informed about the latest developments and policy changes.

 Step 1: Goals